Open-source software, commercial off-the-shelf hardware, and paper ballots.

 Helping a voter cast their ballot at VxScan

-Close Polls
+select Yes, Close the Polls

 Pack up the scanner: